Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: Computational details of the ab-QAOA

-MaxCut is a standard problem in optimal graph theory~\cite{mezard2009information}.
-Let an undirected graph be denoted by $G(V,E)$, where $V$ is the $n$-vertex set and $E$ is the edge set.
-The edges may or may not be assigned weights.
-If they are, then the weights are chosen uniformly at random from the interval $[0,1]$.
-In the unweighted version we wish to partition $V$ into two subsets $V_1$, $V_2$ in such a way as to make the number of edges connecting $V_1$ and $V_2$ as large as possible.
-In the weighted version, the total weight of the partition is maximized.

-We convert MaxCut to an $n$-vertex Ising model as follows.
-Define a Pauli matrix $Z_j$ to act on the $j$th vertex and use the eigenstates $|0\rangle$, $|1\rangle$ of the $Z_j$ to represent $V_1$ and $V_2$.
-Thus, in operator language, the MaxCut problem Hamiltonian for $n$ qubits is $H = E_{0} - H_{C}$, where

-The constant $E_0 = \sum \omega_{v_1,v_2}/2$ plays no role in the partition of the graph, but enters the calculations of the accuracy $r$ as defined in the main text.
-The ground state has an obvious $\mathbb{Z}_2$ symmetry.
-The ground state of $H_C$ in Eq.~\eqref{eq:H} encodes the solutions to the original MaxCut problems.
-We consider weighted 3-regular graphs with $\omega_{v_1,v_2}$ chosen uniformly at random in $[0,1]$ (w3r graphs), and unweighted 3-regular graphs with $\omega_{v_1,v_2}=1$ (u3r graphs).
-An example of an unweighted graph is shown in Fig.~\ref{fig:maxcut}.
+The ability to carry out practical calculations in the NISQ era will depend on finding algorithms which can be implemented in circuits of relatively shallow depth, and converge quickly to an answer.
+The ab-QAOA contributes to these goals, converging to a desired accuracy with a computation time that is polynomially shorter in the system size than that of the standard QAOA.

-\section{Computational Details of the ab-QAOA}
+\section{Computational details of the ab-QAOA}

-In this section we give further details of how the algorithm for the ab-QAOA differs from that of the QAOA.
+In this section we give further details of the Fourier strategy proposed in~\cite{lukin} about how to choose the starting points in the optimization.
 For a $p$-level QAOA, as stated in the main text, the mixing Hamiltonian is $H_M^\mathrm{s}=\sum_j X_j$.
 The quantum processor is initialized in $|\psi_{0}^{\mathrm{s}}\rangle$, the ground state of $H_M^{\mathrm{s}}$.
-Then alternately apply problem Hamiltonian $H_C$ and mixing Hamiltonian $H_M^\mathrm{s}$ to generate the final state,
+Then we alternately apply problem Hamiltonian $H_C$ and mixing Hamiltonian $H_M^\mathrm{s}$ to generate the final state,

 where the level $p$ is the number of times the unitary operators corresponding to $H_M^\mathrm{s}$ and $H_C$ are applied to the initial state to move it to the final state.
 The scheduling parameters $\{\gamma_k\}$, $\{\beta_k\}$ in the operators are determined by optimizing